-Yes, it’s OK to lay turf in July provided you are confident that you can keep it well watered until the roots are established.
-In very hot dry weather, that might mean watering twice a day.
+The simple answer is yes, it’s OK to lay turf in July – provided you are confident that you can keep it well watered until the roots are established.
+Once you’ve successfully laid your turf, in very hot dry weather, that might mean watering twice a day.

 Newly laid turf needs one thing more than anything else, and that need is the same whatever the time of year.
 Freshly laid turf needs water.
 In autumn, winter and spring UK weather is generally quite damp and mild and so keeping turf moist is relatively simple.
 In July however, long warm days and not much rain makes it harder to keep the soil damp.

 NEVER LET NEWLY LAID TURF DRY OUT – IT WILL DIE!!!!